PanayiotisPerdios/RecommendationSystem/README.md

 **Algorithmic Structure**:

-   Under `services.py` four different recommendation algorithms have been implemented and stored in a function registry using the Strategy pattern, allowing seamless usage of each algorithm
+   Under `services.py` four different recommendation algorithms have been implemented and stored in a function registry using the Strategy pattern, allowing seamless usage of each algorithm, algorithms can be set via the `/config` endpoint using the `recommender_type` field
    - `static`: sends the same 3 event recommendation to all users
    - `dynamic`: based on the user's favorite sport field sends recommendation that equal his favorite sport
-   - `inference`: it finds the most frequent (league, sport) tuple from the user's previously played coupons and returns events based on it.
+   - `inference`: it finds the most frequent (sport, league) tuple from the user's previously played coupons and returns events based on it.
 If the desired number of events isn't met, the remaining events are filled with random choices to ensure results are always returned
+     - It's important to note that this algorithm implements a basic caching mechanism using the `UserProfile` SQLAlchemy model which has 3 important fields `favorite_sport_league_json` `purchases_at_last_update` and `last_updated` , the idea behind it is to minimize redundant database queries and avoid recalculating the most frequent (sport, league) tuples every time a recommendation is generated.
+Instead, the algorithm caches the result in `favorite_sport_league_json`.
+This cache is used as long as the number of new purchases since the last update (`purchases_at_last_update`) remains below a defined threshold.
+Once the threshold is passed indicating that enough new data is available to affect the user's preferences, the algorithm recalculates the top pairs and updates the cache accordingly
    - `inference_score`: it uses a weighted scoring system to rank events and recommend those with the highest scores.
 The process works as follows:
         - it first retrieves the user's previously played coupons and extracts the top 2 most frequent values for each relevant field: (sport, league, country, home team, and away team)
         - then, for every available event, a score is calculated by comparing the event's attributes against: